bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 - An object store, such as S3, GCS, or Azure Blob Storage.
 - A metadata store, such as etcd, Postgres, Google Cloud Spanner, or Aurora.

-With access to these two services, Bufstream brokers can elastically scale to meet your requirements.Bufstream brokers can also run locally for testing and CI, using your local file system as the object store, and an embedded etcd server as the metadata store.
-Let's get a Bufstream broker running!Download the Bufstream broker:
+With access to these two services, Bufstream brokers can elastically scale to meet your requirements.

+Bufstream brokers can also run locally for testing and CI, using your local file system as the object store, and an embedded etcd server as the metadata store.
+Let's get a Bufstream broker running!

+Download the Bufstream broker:

 ```bash
 # Bufstream brokers are only available for Mac and Linux!